callionica/htmf/README.md

 Next, the micro-framework hooks various events on the `iframe` which tell it when a new document has been loaded.
 When it detects that a new document has been loaded in to the `iframe`, it copies some of the information from the inner document into the outer document, so that the user feels as though a normal page navigation has occurred.
 These items are copied from the inner document to the outer document:

+1. The URL
-1. The title
+2. The title
-2. The URL
+3. The canonical URL link
+4. Alternate representation links (RSS, Atom, etc)

 In this way, the document preserves the appearance of a single page instead of an outer and inner page.